Premio Zobel: History

 The Premio Zóbel was founded by businessman and philanthropist Enrique Zóbel de Ayala in 1920, considered to be the oldest literary award in the Philippines and the only literary prize in Asia dedicated to promoting the Spanish language.
 Zóbel advocated for the preservation of linkage between the Philippines and Spain through culture and the cultivation of Philippine literature in Spanish.
 He established the award amidst the American colonization in the first few decades of the 20th century, the rise of the English language as medium of instruction in schools, and the waning of the use of the Spanish language as lingua franca in government and the elite.
 He was quoted to have said, "No quiero que el español muera en Filipinas. ("I don’t want Spanish to die in the Philippines.")"
 The award was continued by his daughter, Gloria Zóbel de Padilla, after his demise.

 The awarding ceremony had been previously held at the Casino Español de Manila.
 It was later moved to the InterContinental Manila hotel.
 At its height, it was a literary and social event covered extensively in the media.

 Present

 Currently, the award is organized under the leadership of the children of Gloria Zóbel de Padilla - Georgina Z. Padilla de Mac-Crohon and Alejandro Z. Padilla.

 The history of Spanish language in the Philippines, history of the Zóbel de Ayala family, history of the Premio Zóbel, and short biographies of past winners as well as excerpts of their work are contained in the book, "81 Years of Premio Zóbel: A Legacy of Philippine Literature in Spanish".
-Written by the 1998 awardee professor Lourdes Brillantes, it was supported by Spanish Embassy Ambassador Delfin Colome and the Fundacion Santiago for the Philippine Centennial.
+Written by the 1998 awardee professor Lourdes Brillantes, it was supported by Spanish Ambassador Delfín Colomé Pujol and the Fundacion Santiago for the Philippine Centennial.

-List of Winners
+List of winners

 Below is the list of awardees through the years.